 - Product Integrations – if you run a SaaS firm, then each major product you connect to your MAP will require someone to manage it.
 At least during the build out, more than one person is needed.

-- Marketing Data Warehouse – large organizations build MDWs and there must be at least one database admin who runs the tool and its connections to other systems.
+- Marketing Data Warehouse (MDW) – large organizations build MDWs and there must be at least one database admin who runs the tool and its connections to other systems.

 Production Calculators